 Parametric Stereo coding uses two parameters to describe the stereo image - Panorama (Pan) and Stereo Ambiance (SA).
 The Pan parameter contains information about the frequency selective level differences between left and right audio channels, while the SA parameter contains frequency selective information about the stereo ambiance as this tends to be lost when stereo signals are mixed to mono.

 The Pan and SA parameters and some control bits are updated every SBR frame.
 Control data overhead is only 50 bps (bits per second).
 For complex stereo music the average PS bitrate will be around 1.2 kbps up to a maximum peak of 2.5 kbps (maximum that can be preset in the encoder), less is needed if the music stereo image is closer to mono.
-Stereo information requires a small fraction of the available bitrate allowing the mono signal to have maximum quality.
+Stereo information requires a small fraction of the available bitrate.

 The actual sound quality is determined by the bit rate allocated to the audio service.
 This in turn is determined by the DRM mode, QAM level, error protection level (code rate), and spectrum bandwidth used for the broadcast (minimum spectrum bandwidth is 4.5 kHz to maximum of 20 kHz for DRM30, and 96 kHz for VHF DRM+ mode E).